robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 ### Final task - say hi!

 If you've successfully made it this far then I'd love to know!
 I’m going to be making more advanced-beginner projects like this, and I’d like to understand how to make them as useful as possible.
-Please [send me an email](mailto:robqheaton@gmail.com) to tell me about your sucess or ask any questions you have, either about this project or programming in general.
+Please [send me an email](mailto:robqheaton@gmail.com) to tell me about your achievement.
 I'd love to hear from you.
 You can also sign up for my mailing list at the bottom of this page to find out when I publish more advanced-beginner projects.
 I'm planning on writing at least 1 per month.

-Once you've [sent me a quick message](mailto:robqheaton@gmail.com), it's time to move on to Life's extensions.
+Once you've [sent me that quick message](mailto:robqheaton@gmail.com), it's time to move on to Life's extensions.

 ## 5. Load from a file

-We're in the extensions section now, so you're going to get even fewer pointers than before.
+We're in the big leagues now, so you're going to get even fewer pointers than before.

 So far we've been running "soups".
 A soup is a random Life pattern that (usually) explodes in a burst of pixellated fireworks and then gradually fades out.
 But if all we do is make random soups, we'll never get to see any of intricate patterns carefully designed and discovered by generations of Life devotees.
 In this extension exercise, you're going to write the initial states of patterns into text files, load them into your program, and use them to create intelligently designed Life.